 - I. The location of trails, walkways and all other areas proposed to be devoted to pedestrian use. - J. The location of public and private utilities, including maintenance facilities. - K. The specific locations of all signs existing and proposed, including a visual depiction of the latter. - L. Preliminary architectural plans for the proposed buildings or structures, indicating typical floor plans, elevations, height and general design or architectural styling.
-Lighting plans and details shall also be required. - M. A completed SEQRA Environmental Assessment. - N. Topography of the site using two feet contour intervals unless otherwise specified by the Planning Board, along with detailed grading plans, and stormwater pollution prevention plans as required herein, where significant land disturbance is proposed.
+Lighting plans and details shall also be required. - M. A completed SEQRA Environmental Assessment Form. - N. Topography of the site using two feet contour intervals unless otherwise specified by the Planning Board, along with detailed grading plans, and stormwater pollution prevention plans as required herein, where significant land disturbance is proposed.
 A survey map and/or grading plan may be required to accurately depict property lines, easements and grade changes where determined necessary by the Planning Board. - O. A map and report detailing the proposed conveyance, storage, distribution, generation, use, treatment or disposal of any storm water and sewage including an estimate of the total daily flows.
 An application for any proposed use with projected on-site sewage disposal flows averaging 2,000 gallons or more per day during any single 30-day period shall include a hydrogeological report prepared by a qualified hydrogeologist or engineer. - P. A written description of the project including all of the activities proposed on the site, number of employees if relevant, how the project meets the zoning requirements, particularly design guidelines, landscaping requirements and storage of hazardous materials. - Q. The Storm Water Pollution Prevention Plan (SWPPP) if required.
-GPS (Global Positioning System) reference data for stormwater outfalls and permanent structures built in accordance with New York State Stormwater Management Design Manual shall be required on all site plans. - R. Any other information required by the Planning Board that is clearly necessary to ascertain compliance with the provisions of this law (e.g., Site Plan Review or Special Use checklists) and limited to such information.
+GPS (Global Positioning System) reference data for stormwater outfalls and permanent structures built in accordance with New York State Stormwater Management Design Manual shall be required on all site plans. - R. An Agricultural Data Statement, if applicable. - S. The location of historic properties or districts within 500 feet of the site. - T. Wetlands as mapped by the New York State Department of Environmental Conservation and the Army Corps of Engineers, including any soils identified as hydric. - U. Site Plans shall be overlaid on an aerial photo base map. - V. The Site Plan shall contain blank approval blocks for the Town Planning Board stamp and signatures on every sheet of the set of plans.

-§ 140-47 Waivers.
+- W. Any other information required by the Planning Board that is clearly necessary to ascertain compliance with the provisions of this law (e.g., Site Plan Review or Special Use checklists) and limited to such information. - § 140-47 Waivers.